adfinis/finja/README.rst

 An awesome hack.
 Your friendly finding ninja.

-Index and find your stuff.

 Usage
 =====

+Index and find your stuff.

-Indexes the current directory.
+Index the current directory.

 .. code:: bash